Skip to contents

 In-memory stimuli list (the $stimuli element of an rcisignal_sim object).
 Use in place of rdata when the file path no longer resolves (e.g. after saveRDS()/ readRDS() across R sessions).

-Name of the base image in rdata$base_face_files.
+Name of the base image in rdata$base_face_files (2IFC only).
+Default "base".

 col_participant, col_stimulus, col_response, col_rt